National Arts Club: Initial clubhouse

 The initial clubhouse was noted for its tea rooms and the fact that it allowed both men and women to commingle.
 However, with a growing membership, the club was forced to find a new home.
 It initially purchased a building next door to the original clubhouse but, in 1906, the club found an opportunity to move into a new space: the Samuel Tilden Mansion.

-Samuel Tilden Mansion
+Samuel Tilden House

 Since 1906 the organization has occupied the Samuel J. Tilden House, a landmarked Victorian Gothic Revival brownstone at 15 Gramercy Park, next door to The Players, a club with similar interests.
 The Tilden House was designated a New York City landmark in 1966, and declared a National Historic Landmark in 1976.
 It is located in the Gramercy Park Historic District.

-The new clubhouse, which opened its doors in 1906, was initially designed with a billiard room and a parlor on the ground floor, and reading rooms and smoking rooms on the 1st floor.
-The 2nd floor was purely focused on team rooms for female members.
+The new clubhouse opened its doors in 1906, with a billiard room and a parlor on the ground floor, and reading rooms and smoking rooms on the 1st floor.
+The 2nd floor was purely focused on for female members.

 Facade

-During the 2006 restoration of the Tilden mansion's stoop, the Brazilian New York City artist Sergio Rossetti Morosini has now sculpted a bust of Michelangelo above the front door on the building's façade.
+During the 2006 restoration of the Tilden mansion's stoop, the Brazilian New York City artist Sergio Rossetti Morosini sculpted a bust of Michelangelo above the front door on the building's façade.